Android mapping upload

 If you use a tool to minify and optimize your application you will need to upload a mapping file to see full debugging information in error reports including the original class and method names.

-In cases where you cannot use our Gradle plugin, you’ll need to manually upload your mapping file to BugSnag using our API.
+In cases where you cannot use our tools, you’ll need to manually upload your mapping file to BugSnag using our API.

-To send mapping files to BugSnag, simply POST them to https://upload.bugsnag.com with the following parameters:
+To send mapping files to BugSnag, simply POST them to https://upload.bugsnag.com (or your on-premise equivalent) with the following parameters:

 • proguard – the path to the ProGuard, DexGuard, or R8 mapping file.